AbdulselamAbdurehman/Proofs/README.md

 # Proofs
 Proofs for problems on discrete Mathematics and Algorithms.
-To avoid difficulties when typing, I explain some in words.
+When the idea is easy to prove in words,I will be doing it to avoid difficulties when typing mathematicals symbols.